andywelters/prometheus-node-demo/readme.md

 2. Logging in with default username and password of "admin"
 3. Setting up the Prometheus Data Source (must specify the server uri of http://localhost:9090/)
 4. Import grafana-dashboard.json to create the Dashboard

-can then dig around to discover the local prometheus endpoint or use the grafana-dashboard.json in this repo